-- 2.2 Acting in the capacity of Licensing Authority, Members must seek to promote the Licensing Objectives, and where Members consider matters have engaged one or more of the objectives, they may exercise their discretion.
-The licensing objectives are: - (a) The prevention of crime and disorder - (b) Public safety - (c) The prevention of public nuisance - (d) The protection of children from harm - 2.3 Members of the Licensing Sub-Committee are reminded that they may not exercise discretion in any case, merely because it considers it desirable to do so.
-Careful consideration should be given to application and relevant representations in light of the proposed operating schedules. - 2.4 The Sub-Committee in respect of this application must have regard to the Guidance issued under Section 182 of the Licensing Act 2003 and the Council's Statement of Licensing Policy. - 2.5 Finally, Members are also reminded that in determining the application in accordance with the Licensing Act 2003, Members must also have regard to: - § The rules of natural justice - S The provisions of the Human Rights Act 1998
+- 2.2 The premises currently benefits from a Premises Licence, which is set out at appendix 1. - 2.3 Acting in the capacity of Licensing Authority, Members must seek to promote the Licensing Objectives, and where Members consider matters have engaged one or more of the objectives, they may exercise their discretion.
+The licensing objectives are: - (a) The prevention of crime and disorder - (b) Public safety - (c) The prevention of public nuisance - (d) The protection of children from harm - 2.4 Members of the Licensing Sub-Committee are reminded that they may not exercise discretion in any case, merely because it considers it desirable to do so.
+Careful consideration should be given to application and relevant representations in light of the current and proposed operating schedules. - 2.5 The Sub-Committee in respect of this application must have regard to the Guidance issued under Section 182 of the Licensing Act 2003 and the Council's Statement of Licensing Policy.

+- 2.6 Finally, Members are also reminded that in determining the application in accordance with the Licensing Act 2003, Members must also have regard to: - S The rules of natural justice - S The provisions of the Human Rights Act 1998